Bravado is a show by the artist Scottee. It’s a memoir…

 Released in ’87, one forgets how massive Faith proved.
 It grabbed the Number One spot here and in the US.
 It spawned six Number One singles and sold 20m copies.
 The pop masterpiece was written, produced and arranged by George Michael.

 It was George’s post-cottaging persona that truly made me an ardent fan.
 He’s one of the best songwriters to grace the planet, but his fuck-you finger to the world, after his arrest in LA brought a standing ovation from yours truly.
-That’s when appreciation turned love.
+That’s when appreciation turned to enthusiastic love.

 ‘Outside’ which came in the wake of his ’98 public-loo-hoo-ha, proved an audio-visual punch.
 It’s yet to be bettered as an artistic response to a public downfall.